pmem/pmem.github.io/index.md

 of data among the three tiers (volatile memory, persistent memory, and storage).
-This project is not looking at client or mobile uses of persistent memory, which are more likely to be transparent to the applications (at least, we're not focusing of that yet).
+This project is not looking at client or mobile uses of persistent memory, which are more likely to be transparent to the applications (at least, we're not focusing on that yet).
 The first focus is to expose the capabilities of this new technology and provide software to help applications exploit it.